Sierra Nevada bighorn sheep

 The Sierra Nevada bighorn sheep (Ovis canadensis sierrae) is subspecies of bighorn sheep unique to the Sierra Nevada mountains of California.
 A 2016 genetics study confirmed significant divergence between the three subspecies of North America's bighorn sheep: Sierra Nevada bighorn sheep, Rocky Mountain bighorn sheep and desert bighorn sheep.
 Sierra Nevada bighorn sheep were listed as a federally endangered subspecies in 2000.
 In 2016, over 600 Sierra bighorn remained in the wild.
+However, in 2023, more recent studies indicate that the population has dropped to approximately half, or 300.
+This is due to high levels of mountain lion predation combined with heavy snowfall, threatening the species even further.

 Physical characteristics

 Sierra Nevada bighorn range in color from white to dark brown, with a white rump and dark tail.
 There is some seasonal change in coloration due to the shedding of a thicker winter layer.
 Specialized hooves with adhesive soles provide traction in steep rocky terrain.
 Female bighorn (ewes) can weigh up to 155 lb and have shorter, narrow horns, while male bighorn (rams) can weigh as much as 220 lb and have massive, curving horns.
 The horns of both rams and ewes are composed of a dense layer of keratin covering a core of bone.
+The Sierra Nevada bighorn sheep's specialized hooves are not only essential for navigating their rocky habitats but also play a crucial role in their mating rituals, where males engage in horn-clashing contests to establish dominance.
+Their horns, which grow continuously, add a new layer each year, creating distinct growth rings that can be used to estimate the animal's age.

 The average lifespan for Sierra Nevada bighorn males and females has been observed as 8 to 12 years.

 Behavior

 Sierra Nevada bighorn sheep are gregarious, with group size and composition depending on gender and season.
 Spatial segregation by gender occurs outside of the mating season.
 Bighorn sheep ewes generally remain with the same band in which they were born.
 Males older than two years of age remain apart from females and younger males for most of the year.
 During the late fall and winter, the groups come together and concentrate in suitable winter habitat.
 During this time, males compete for dominance with behaviors like horn clashes.
 Breeding takes place in late fall, generally November and December.
 Lambing occurs between late April and early July on safe, precipitous, rocky slopes; most lambs in the Sierra Nevada are born in May and June.
 Ewes and lambs often occupy steep terrain that provides a diversity of exposures and slopes for escape cover.
+Human activity, particularly hunting and habitat disturbance, has been observed to impact the behavior of Sierra Nevada bighorn sheep, causing them to become more wary and altering their movement patterns.